Shapes of Screams

-Shapes of Screams is the third and final studio album by the British rock band LostAlone released on 7 April 2014 on Graphite Records.
+Shapes of Screams is the third studio album by the British rock band LostAlone released on 7 April 2014 on Graphite Records.

 Release and promotion

 Shapes of Screams was first previewed to fans at the Victoria Inn, Derby on 7 July 2013.
 LostAlone released the album's first single and music video, "The Bells!
 The Bells!" on 11 November 2013 as a free download.
 The album's title and release date was officially announced on 13 February 2014, alongside a headline UK tour in April.

-LostAlone officially announced their third studio album, Shapes of Screams on 13 February 2014.
-Released on 7 April 2014 on Graphite Records to critical acclaim including a 5K (5/5) review in Kerrang! magazine and are currently touring the record.

 "Shapes Of Screams is an album filled with first-kiss adrenaline, heart bursting happiness, life-affirming air-guitar moments and demented genius that will leave you delighted for hearing it" 5/5 Kerrang!